Iqrahaq/BookWorm/README.md

   </a>
 </p>

-<p align="center"><b> This is a project is currently a work in progress! <br/> BookWorm Bot is a discord bot that has been designed to streamline book club activities within servers. </b></p>
+<p align="center"><b> This is a project is currently a work in progress!</b><br/> BookWorm Bot is a discord bot that has been designed to streamline book club activities within servers.</p>

 ## Getting Set Up.